Read Frequently Asked Questions

 Negative customer feedback about a medical device's performance or safety is a strong indicator of whether a firm's manufacturing process is in control.
 This feedback is therefore subject to many requirements in both the QSR and ISO 13485.
 Failure to follow up on complaints about medical devices is among the most frequently cited observations on FDA-483s.
 This session will include the requirements for defining, documenting, and implementing a complaint-handling system, including the requirements for complaint review, investigation, and corrective action, as well as the ISO-specific implications.

-This complaint handling webinar session will discuss the best way to document customer feedback, what constitutes a complaint, and what do with "non-complaint" feedback.
-Also contained will be a suggested method on including complaint trending into your firm's CAPA program.
+This complaint handling webinar will discuss best way to document customer feedback, what constitutes a complaint, and what to do with non-complaint feedback.
+The session will also highlight a suggested method on including complaint trending into your firm's CAPA program.
 Additionally, the application of risk management to a complaint handling system will be reviewed, and a specific risk management system explained.

 Areas Covered in the Webinar: